 It is quite possible that you never felt the need for training your employees due to the limited size of your organization or you deem training as an expensive choice.
 ERP programs cannot be accomplished without developing a proper training program that may include a decision on in-house training, hiring a trainer, training facility and content development.

 The training needs are different depending upon the role of the employee.
 Training certification is another way of encouraging employees to learn and adopt the new system.
 It is a value-addition to their skill set as well.

-Undeniably, ERP projects are something new for your organization and there is lack of experience to handle ERP in the organization.
+Undeniably, ERP projects are something new for your organization and there is a lack of experience to handle ERP in the organization.
 Problems are likely to pop up in such a scenario.
 Do not panic but identify the problems.
-Look for the right solution with the help from project manager, IT team and your key employees.
+Look for the right solution with the help of the project manager, IT team and your key employees.

 Change may seem intimidating but when it happens at an organizational level and when ERP is implemented with those changes in mind, it can actually be the silver bullet you were always looking for.
 Want to know more about exactllyERP?
 Contact Us and get a Free Demo.